Investing in opportunity and equality to empower the women and children of Lorain County through education, grantmaking

 empowering women since

-Our Mission: To invest in opportunities and equality that empower the women and children of Lorain County through education, grantmaking, and philanthropy.
+To invest, support, and empower the women and children of Lorain County through education, grantmaking, and philanthropy.

 Each year, the Women’s Fund hosts A Time to Shine for SHEroes, an educational and social event that focuses on a rising need within our community while honoring the women who helped shape our lives.